 Spurious interrupts

-Due to the signal handshake between PIC(s) and CPU it is possible for an interrupt to be acknowledged by the CPU but de-asserted by the device before the PIC has transmitted the interrupt vector; if this happens the PIC produces a "spurious" interrupt #7 (i.e. the interrupt corresponding to IRQ 7), which will not set the ISR #7 bit but may occur even if interrupt #7 is already in service.
-This requires some care in handling and in the sending of EOI (and in the handling of IRQ 7 in general).
-Note also that a spurious interrupt generated in the slave PIC will require an EOI in the master (the master is not aware that the interrupt is spurious).
+Due to the signal handshake between PIC(s) and CPU it is possible for an interrupt to be acknowledged by the CPU but de-asserted by the device before the PIC has transmitted the interrupt vector; if this happens the PIC produces a "spurious" interrupt #7 (i.e. the interrupt corresponding to IRQ 7, or IRQ 15 on the slave), which will not set the ISR #7 bit but may occur even if interrupt #7 is already in service.
+This requires some care in handling and in the sending of EOI (and in the handling of IRQ 7 in general) because an EOI should not be sent to acknowledge a spurious interrupt.
+Note however that a spurious interrupt generated in the slave PIC will generally require an EOI in the master (the master is not aware that the interrupt is spurious).

-To detect a spurious interrupt, the handler for the IRQ 7 interrupt can check the ISR and see if bit #7 is set; if not, the interrupt is spurious.
-The handler may also need to keep track of whether a legitimate IRQ 7 is currently being handled, since if a spurious interrupt arrives while that is the case, bit #7 in the ISR will be set and not clear.
-This is normally only necessary (unless automatic EOIs or special fully-nested mode are active) for the master, since the slave cannot normally issue another interrupt while it has one in service.
+To detect a spurious interrupt, the handler for the IRQ 7/15 interrupt can check the ISR in the appropriate 8259A and see if bit #7 is set; if not, the interrupt is spurious.
+The handler may also need to separately keep track of whether a legitimate IRQ 7 is currently being handled, since if a spurious interrupt arrives while that is the case (and before an appropriate EOI has been issued), bit #7 in the ISR will be set and not clear; This is normally only necessary (unless special fully-nested mode is active) for the master PIC, since the slave cannot normally issue another interrupt while it has one in service (because IRQ 2 in the master will be marked as in-service).
+It would also be unnecessary to separately track in-service state of IRQ 7 If the handler keeps interrupts disabled at least up until it sends EOI.

-Since automatic-EOI mode will clear the ISR when an interrupt is generated, using an automatic-EOI will make it difficult or impossible to differentiate spurious interrupts from legitimate interrupts.
+Since automatic-EOI mode will clear the ISR when an interrupt is generated, using it may make it difficult or impossible to differentiate spurious interrupts from legitimate interrupts.

 Interrupt sharing